 Then use a squirt bottle to spray the coffee filter with water.
 The colors blend and fill the entire coffee filter.

 While our Earth was drying outside we started talking about what color paper to glue it on to.
-Andy suggested we put it on black paper and spray stars on it just like we did in our Out of this World Craft (pictured in my header).
+My son suggested we put it on black paper and spray stars on it just like we did in our Out of this World Craft (pictured in my header).
 I thought the coffee filter was too big for a single sheet of card stock paper so I ended up gluing another piece of card stock to it to make it bigger.
 Not sure if it was necessary, but we like it.
 To make the stars, dilute white paint in a spray bottle and lightly spray a couple sprays onto your paper.

 After we glued the Earth to our starry paper, it was beautiful, but we wanted to do more.
 I folded up a paper lunch sack and cut out some paper dolls holding hands to glue onto the Earth.
 We also looked through an old magazine and found a page with lots of red on it and cut out a little heart to add to the middle of the people.
 So cute right?!! 🙂 I also wanted to use some recyclable materials in our craft so the paper sack and magazine worked perfectly!